-Here's all you need to know about David Byrne's American Utopia; the new show that blurs the lines between live music and live theatre.
+Here's all you need to know about David Byrne's American Utopia, the Tony Award-winning show that blurs the lines between live music and live theatre.

 Having extensively toured his latest production in 27 countries in 2018, New Wave icon David Byrne has successfully made Broadway his new home.
-His theatrical concert, entitled David Byrne’s American Utopia, celebrated the former Talking Heads star’s seventh solo album and rocked the Hudson Theatre since October 4.
-David Byrne’s American Utopia is now returning to Broadway for 2021.
+His theatrical concert, titled David Byrne’s American Utopia, celebrated the former Talking Heads star’s seventh solo album and rocked the Hudson Theatre since October 4.
+After winning a special 2020 Tony Award, David Byrne’s American Utopia returned to Broadway for the 2021-2022 season.

 What’s the story of David Byrne's American Utopia?

-The show has enlisted Tony-nominated director Alex Timbers as its production consultant, nurturing its theatrical elements, as well as choreographer Annie-B Parson, who keeps the entire cast in constant movement and fluidity.
-The result is a mesmerizing piece of performance art that has long been common place Off-Off-Broadway, now awarded a mainstream showcase which broadens the horizons for Broadway theatre as we know it.
+The show has Tony-nominated director Alex Timbers as its production consultant, nurturing its theatrical elements, as well as choreographer Annie-B Parson, who keeps the entire cast in constant, fluid motion.
+The result is a mesmerizing piece of performance art that has long been commonplace Off-Off-Broadway, now awarded a mainstream showcase which broadens the horizons for Broadway theatre as we know it.

 Who was in the original cast of David Byrne's American Utopia on Broadway?

 David Byrne leads the show with an ensemble of 11 dancers, backup vocalists, and musicians, though none are from the band that made him famous.
 Byrne shot to fame in the 1970s as the frontman of Talking Heads, becoming a trailblazer of the New Wave era.
 The band would release eight studio albums during its time together, which included such hit songs as “Psycho Killer,” “Life During Wartime,” “Once in a Lifetime,” and “Burning Down the House,” among many others.